CivicTechTO/tRacket-directory-START-HERE/README.md

 ### How do I get support for my device?
 ### What is the environmental footprint of the device?

 ## FAQ about the Noise Dashboard
 ### How do I display the Dashboard?
-### Can I customiza the dashboard to disply only the data that I need?
+### Can I customize the dashboard to disply only the data that I need?
 ### How do I suggest a new Dashboard feature?